2011

 We all love a good sponge cake.
 Now close your eyes and imagine that instead of a sweet, sugar-rushing sponge cake, you have a savory, slightly spicy, salty delicious sponge cake.
 Yes I realize you can’t read this if you closed your eyes, but I’m also relying on the fact that no one listens to me anyway.

 A Gujarati specialty, Khaman is the equivalent of a savory sponge cake, with just the right amount of spice and flavor, and topped with a tempering of mustard and garnished with coriander and sometimes, grated coconut.
-Most people have a weakness for this gram-flour deliciousness, considering it can be eaten all by itself, or dipped in the chutney of the day.

 As news of Steve Jobs’ resignation flutters through the cyberspace, most people pronouncing this the end of an era.
 It is.
 Steve Jobs may not have had the agreement of every John and Jane Doe, but we definitely had the respect of a man who knew what he was doing, often way ahead of his peers.